Toggle menu

 Application Fees

-A full list of application fees and pre consultation fees is available on our Planning Application Fees page, and you can also pay online.
+A full list of application fees and pre consultation fees until 31 March 2026 is available on our Planning Application Fees page, and you can also pay online.

 Neighbour notification

 The council carries out neighbour notification for planning applications; the cost is included in the application fee.
 If there is land without a building on it near the application site, the application must be advertised in a local newspaper (this does not apply to householder applications).
-The charge for this is £80; the council will place it and charge you (the applicant).
+The charge for this until 31 March 2026 is £80 from 1 April 2026 the charge will be £100; the council will place it and charge you (the applicant).
 We will write to you if this is necessary.

 Apply by post